 How LSI Improves Your Web Ranking?

 We already said that Google now values the entire semantics and content’s context more than keyword density.
-That means that your main keyword will be your main asset when it comes to your website ranking.
+That means that your main keyword will be your main advantage when it comes to your website ranking.
 It is the only keyword that provides Google with the context of your website copy.

 The other major way, that LSI improves your web ranking and your content, is in fact, one of the main advantages over keyword density.
 If you happen to reach your keyword density percentage limit, then it’s not a good practice to insert the specific keyword anymore.